aludwiko/kalix-demo/README.md

 ## Designing

 To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.
+Keep in mind that this sample implements two Saga Patter solutions for transferring funds between wallets: choreography and orchestration.
+Some code is redundant if we select one of the solutions.

 ## Developing